Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/03-xrt-memory-allocation.md

 ## Overview

 Ensuring that our allocated memory is aligned to page boundaries gave us a significant improvement over our initial configuration.
-There is another workflow we can use with OpenCL, though, which is to have OpenCL and XRT allocate the buffers and then map them to userspace pointers for use by the application.
-Let's experiment with that and see the effect it has on our timing.
+There is another workflow we can use with OpenCL™, though, which is to have OpenCL and Xilinx Runtime (XRT) allocate the buffers and then map them to userspace pointers for use by the application.
+Experiment with that and see the effect it has on our timing.

 ## Key Code

-Conceptually this is a small change, but unlike Example 2 this example is a bit more involved in terms of the required code changes.
-This is mostly because instead of using standard userspace memory allocation, we're going to ask the OpenCL runtime to allocate buffers for us.
-Once we have the buffers, we then need to map them into userspace so that we can access the data they contain.
+Conceptually, this is a small change, but unlike Example 2, this example is a bit more involved in terms of the required code changes.
+This is mostly because instead of using standard userspace memory allocation, we are going to ask the OpenCL runtime to allocate buffers for us.
+When we have the buffers, we then need to map them into userspace so that we can access the data they contain.

 For our allocation, we change from the previous example's code to the following: